-(1) Body, authority, board, bureau, commission, district, or agency of the state or of any

-27 political subdivision of the state; 28 (2) Financial institutions or data subject to Title V of the federal Gramm-Leach-Bliley Act 29 (15 U.S.C.§6801 et seq.); 30 (3) Covered entity or business associate governed by the privacy, security, and breach 31 notification rules issued by the United States Department of Health and Human Services, 45 32 C.F.R.
-Parts 160 and 164 established pursuant to HIPAA, and the Health Information Technology 33 for Economic and Clinical Health Act (Public Law 111-5); 34 (4) Nonprofit organization; or 35 (5) Institution of higher education.
-36 (c) The following information and data is exempt from this article: 37 (1) Protected health information under HIPAA; 38 (2) Health records for purposes of Title 32.1; 39 (3) Patient identifying information for purposes of 42 U.S.C.§290dd-2; 40 (4) Identifiable private information for purposes of the federal policy for the protection of 41 human subjects under 45 C.F.R.
-Part 46; identifiable private information that is otherwise 42 information collected as part of human subjects research pursuant to the good clinical practice 43 guidelines issued by The International Council for Harmonisation of Technical Requirements for 44 Pharmaceuticals for Human Use; the protection of human subjects under 21 C.F.R.
-Parts 6, 50, 45 and 56, or personal data used or shared in research conducted in accordance with the 46 requirements set forth in this chapter, or other research conducted in accordance with applicable 47 law; 48 (5) Information and documents created for purposes of the federal Health Care Quality 49 Improvement Act of 1986 (42 U.S.C.§11101 et seq.); 50 (6) Patient safety work product for purposes of the federal Patient Safety and Quality 51 Improvement Act (42 U.S.C.§299b-21 et seq. );
+1 (a) This article applies to persons that conduct business in the state or produce products or 2 services that are targeted to residents of the state and that 3 (1) During a calendar year, control or process personal data of at least 100,000 4 consumers; 5 (2) Control or process personal data of at least 25,000 consumers and derive over 50 6 percent of gross revenue from the sale of personal data; or 7 (3) Have annual gross revenues generated in this state which exceed \$25,000,000.
+8 (b) This article shall not apply to any: 9 (1) Body, authority, board, bureau, commission, district, or agency of the state or of any 10 political subdivision of the state; 11 (2) Financial institutions or data subject to Title V of the federal Gramm-Leach-Bliley Act 12 (15 U.S.C.§6801 et seq.); 13 (3) Covered entity or business associate governed by the privacy, security, and breach 14 notification rules issued by the United States Department of Health and Human Services, 45 15 C.F.R.
+Parts 160 and 164 established pursuant to HIPAA, and the Health Information Technology 16 for Economic and Clinical Health Act (Public Law 111-5); 17 (4) Nonprofit organization; or 18 (5) Institution of higher education.
+19 (c) The following information and data is exempt from this article: 20 (1) Protected health information under HIPAA; 21 (2) Health records for purposes of Title 32.1; 22 (3) Patient identifying information for purposes of 42 U.S.C.§290dd-2; 23 (4) Identifiable private information for purposes of the federal policy for the protection of 24 human subjects under 45 C.F.R.
+Part 46; identifiable private information that is otherwise 25 information collected as part of human subjects research pursuant to the good clinical practice 26 guidelines issued by The International Council for Harmonisation of Technical Requirements for